thunder-project/thunder-docs/README.md

 # thunder-docs

-> documentation for thunder and related modules
+> documentation for [`thunder`](https://github.com/thunder-project/thunder) and related modules

 This repository contains two things:

-- example tutorial notebooks for [`thunder`](http://thunder-project.org)
+- example tutorial notebooks
 - a static documentation site made with [`minidocs`](https://github.com/freeman-lab/minidocs).

 You can run the notebooks interactively by clicking this badge.